Some Verizon customers can claim part of $100 million settlement. Here's how.

 Why is Verizon paying $100 million to its customers?

 Verizon is shelling out the money to settle a lawsuit filed by current and former customers last year.

-In the complaint, lawyers for Verizon customers allege the company "deceived" subscribers by "unlawfully" tacking on an additional "administrative charge" to their service bills "without [their] consent."
+In the complaint, lawyers for Verizon users allege the company "deceived" subscribers by unlawfully tacking on an additional "administrative charge" to their service bills "without [their] consent."

 In addition, Verizon "never adequately or honestly disclosed" the fee to its customers before they subscribed to its services, and "uniformly charged them higher monthly rates than it advertised and promised," lawyers said in the complaint.